INDICATION

 between two patients.
 Do not resterilize.

-swelling, lumps/bumps, bruising, discoloration, pain and itching.
-Most of
+lumps/bumps, bruising, discoloration, pain and itching.
+Most of these events

-of the known adverse events associated with dermal fillers.
-Cases of
+the known adverse events associated with dermal fillers.
+Cases of delayed-onset

-delayed-onset inflammation have been reported to occur at the dermal filler
+inflammation have been reported to occur at the dermal filler treatment site

-treatment site following viral or bacterial illnesses or infections,
+following viral or bacterial illnesses or infections, vaccinations, or dental

-vaccinations, or dental procedures.
-Typically, the reported inflammation was
+procedures.
+Typically, the reported inflammation was responsive to treatment

 Available by Prescription only